Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ## 9. Personal Acknowledgements

-This project could not have been achived without the strength given to me by God! :raised_hands:
+:raised_hands: This project could not have been achived without the strength given to me by God!

-Additional thanks goes out to my Husband for all his loving patience and support. :heartpulse:
+:heartpulse: Additional thanks goes out to my Husband for all his loving patience and support.

 I would also like to thank;

-- My mentor for the invaluable advice he has given me in relation to this project and overall coding principles.
+- :computer: My mentor for the invaluable advice he has given me in relation to this project and overall coding principles.
-- All the users that provided their feedback.
+- :speech_balloon: All the users that provided their feedback.
 Their feedback helped me to clarify the purpose of the BMS website.
-- The Code Institute for the invaluable coding resources that has aided my learnig.
+- :books: The Code Institute for the invaluable coding resources that has aided my learnig.

 ## 10. References